Dental Assistant vs. Dental Hygienist

 Dental assistants and dental hygienists do many of the same things from day to day, such as taking and developing X-rays and teaching patients about proper oral care.
 But they are not different names for the same job.

-Here’s a breakdown of some key differences between these two fast-growing fields:
+Here’s a breakdown of some key differences between dental assistants vs. dental hygienists: